kevin-babu-dotcom/StudentScoreModel/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 Welcome to the **Student Performance Prediction Model** repository!
 This project is a machine learning model that predicts student scores based on the number of hours studied.
-It was created as part of my application for the FOSS club at [Your College Name].

 ## Table of Contents